The Mall in Columbia: After opening

-Incidents
+In August 2025, Uniqlo announced that it would open at The Mall in Columbia, replacing the former Williams Sonoma space.
+Kendra Scott also had its grand opening.

+Brookfield Properties reverted its retail division back to the GGP name in January 2026.

+Notable incidents

 2014 shooting

 On January 25, 2014, at around 11:15 a.m., 19-year-old Darion Marcus Aguilar of Littleton, Colorado, who lived in College Park, Maryland at the time, entered the Zumiez store on the second floor of the mall, armed with a Mossberg 500 12-gauge shotgun with a pistol grip, and fired six to nine shots, killing two employees—21-year-old Brianna Benlolo and 25-year-old Tyler Johnson—and shot another person before committing suicide.
 Four others were injured unrelated to the shooting.
 Police arrived within two minutes to find an extensive amount of ammunition and crude explosive devices next to Aguilar's body, which were disabled safely.
 All of the injured were treated and later discharged from the Howard County General Hospital.

 2015 shooting

 Former Jessup correctional officer Hong Young was arrested on March 2, 2015, on suspicion of shooting at the Columbia AMC theater building and gunfire incidents at the National Security Agency, Arundel Mills Costco, Inter-county Connector and Laurel Walmart.